tytydraco/ChArch/README.md

 - Portable.
 Take your rootfs instances with you on an external drive.
 - Fast.
 ChArch uses raw filesystems instead of loopback devices.
 - Easy.
 ChArch can configure an entire rootfs instance in less than a minute (YMMV).
-- Small.
-ChArch removes the Linux Kernel images and firmware packages, resulting in a ~0.5 GiB rootfs instance.
 - Compatible.
 ChArch uses relatively few dependencies and Magisk BusyBox is used as a fallback for Android devices.
 - Seamless.
 ChArch supports multiple running rootfs instances at the same time, and even in the background.